kraemer-lab/geoglue/README.md

-# DART-Aggregation
+# geoglue

-Original R code is in [agg.r](agg.r) file.

-Port to Python is in [agg.py](agg.py) file.
-Currently resampling and exactextract function are not working.
+Scripts to fetch and aggregate geospatial data to administrative levels